 Target September for warm sea without crowds.
 Book July–August five to six months ahead.
 Skip November–March: the island is closed.

-File closes at ULTRA.
+File closes at VERY HIGH.
 Book direct two to three months out and aim for May or October.
 Skip if Oia is the focus; Imerovigli sits quieter and reads more residential.